 If there is only a small compensation offer made out of court we will cut our fees if necessary and split it in half with you if you do not want to go to court.
 Our policy is to NEVER get paid more than our clients for out of court representation, EVER!

-What if my case doesn’t settle will I be charged?
+What if my case doesn’t settle out of court, will I be charged?

-No. We only get paid by the company if we get your case settled for you (a Refund, New Car, or Cash Compensation).
+No. We only get paid by the company if we get your case settled for you (a Refund, New Car, or Cash Compensation) in an out of court representation.
 We will advise you about whether we believe an offer is fair and reasonable under the circumstances and regarding settlement options, but whether to settle or not is always up to you.

 How much of my time will this take?

 Usually very little of your time.
 With Amar Law Group's efforts, most cases are resolved out of court within 1-3 months; the average is 2 months.
 Your main responsibility during this process will be to confer with your attorney regarding settlement offers, keep your attorney posted about any new repair issues, and provide any vehicle records the other side might request to review if we don't already have them from you.
 This will typically takes only 10-20 minutes of your time because there are no hearings to attend for our 3 Step Out of Court Process.
 We know you are busy and we will do all of the heavy lifting to deal with your out of court case for you.